bruhad-dave/drs-validator/README.md

 ## Next Steps

 DRS_Validator can be extended to:

     - add tests for object_id and URI compliance
     - add tests for requests that need authorization
     - add Code-202 schema
     - add tests for AccessURL methods

-The code can also be packaged with Docker if complexity (in terms of code complexity itself or number of dependencies) increases.
-The current implementation is as barebones as possible so any user with a python installation can viably use it; it could be packaged as a conda recipe or to PyPI for one-step installation.
+The code can also be packaged with Docker if needed or if its complexity or the number of dependencies increases.
+The current implementation is as barebones as possible so any user with a python installation can viably use it; it could also be packaged as a conda recipe or to PyPI for one-step installation.

 ## The DRS_Validator class